Tarek El Moussa: ‘Flip Or Flop’ Star Reveals Cancer, Fame Caused Divorce

 The two reality TV stars split in 2016 after a strange incident in which Tarek had fled their California home with guns in his backpack.
 The HGTV stars then announced their decision to divorce in December.
 Tarek later clarified that the incident was a “misunderstanding” and that he has a permit to carry a concealed weapon in the state of California.

-But health problems were far more serious for the couple than guns.
+However, health problems were far more serious for the couple than guns.
 Tarek El Moussa says he was diagnosed with testicular cancer just a month after being diagnosed with thyroid cancer in 2013.
 “It’s been three years of hell.
 I was devastated when I found out.
 So was Christina.”

 Strangely enough, it was a Flip or Flop viewer who led to Tarek’s cancer diagnosis, E! reports.
 A Texas nurse emailed Tarek after noticing a lump on his neck on the show to say he should get checked for thyroid cancer.
 Tarek cites the warning as saving his life.
-He says that after enduring 60 pound weight swings and emotional and physical ups and downs, he is now officially cancer-free.
+He says that after enduring 60-pound weight swings and emotional and physical ups and downs, he is now officially cancer-free.

 Though Tarek spoke openly about his battle with thyroid cancer, he kept the testicular cancer diagnosis private until now.
 As he told People magazine, “Testicular cancer is more of a private thing. ”